-It has been determined that no remedial action is necessary at the BFSA Source Removal AOC.
-The Air Force Base Conversion Agency (AFBCA) and EPA, with concurrence from NYSDEC, have determined that no further action for soil is warranted for this site.
+It has been determined that no remedial action is necessary at the Building 117 Source Removal AOC.
+The Air Force Base Conversion Agency (AFBCA) and EPA, with concurrence from NYSDEC, have determined that no further action is warranted for this site.
+Notwithstanding this determination, future landowners will be notified in the property deed that the groundwater at the site contained contaminants that exceeded the NYS groundwater standards and guidance values